gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ## Key Security

 Gatsby allows you to [fetch data from various APIs](/docs/content-and-data/) and those APIs often require a key to access them.
 These keys should be stored in your build environment using [Environment Variables](/docs/environment-variables/).
-See the following example for fetching data from GitHub with an Authentication Header:
+See the following example for fetching data from GitHub with an Authorization Header:

 ```js
     {